ChuckPa/PlexDBRepair/README.md

       if desired for special / manual recovery cases.
 ```

+## Scripting support

+  Certain platforms don't provide for each command line access.
+  To support those products,  this utility can be operated by adding command line arguments.

+  Another use of this feature is to automate Plex Database maintenance
+  ( Stop Plex,  Run this sequence,  Start Plex ) at a time when the server isn't busy

+  The command line arguments are the same as if typing at the menu.

+  Example:   ./DBRepair.sh  1 4 3 9

+  This executes:   Check, Repair, Reindex, and Exit commands

 ## Exiting

   When exiting,  you will be asked whether to keep the interim temp files created during this session.